 Can You Be a Friend to Your Child?

 That’s an interesting question.
 Here are several things to keep in mind.
 First, parents need to apologize to their kids when they’ve done the wrong thing.
-Rhonda’s angry words are out of place and hurtful, and asking forgiveness from Jake is healthy for their relationship.
+Tara’s angry words were out of place and hurtful, and asking for forgiveness from Austin is healthy for their relationship.
 Furthermore, as parents, we recognize that God sometimes disciplines us through our kids and our response models a positive way to handle offenses.

 Friend vs Authority

-It’s important for parents to look for ways to be friends with their kids, but in this case, Jake has a problem.
-Rhonda’s desire to be a friend with Jake has blurred the issue of authority for him.
+It’s important for parents to look for ways to be friends with their kids, but in this case, Austin was wrong.
+Tara’s desire to be friends with Austin has blurred the issue of authority for him.
 A parent has responsibilities and privileges that a child doesn’t have.
 People in authority use their positions to correct and instruct and set limits in a way that a person under authority can’t.
-That’s not only true in the family, but is also true in government, work, and other areas where authority exists.
+That’s not only true in the family, but it’s also true in government, work, and other areas where authority exists.
 The family isn’t simply a group of housemates living together as equals.
-Both parents and children have a job to do.
-Parents have the responsibility to pass values on to their kids and to teach them what it means to be mature.
+Both parents and children have jobs to do.
+Parents have the responsibility to teach spirituality to their children, pass on values, instill character, and to foster maturity.
 Children have the responsibility to learn those things.
 Preschoolers in particular need to learn self-control and responsiveness to authority.

-Rhonda’s desire to be a friend to her son is a good one.
-Playing together, talking and listening, and making cooperative decisions foster cooperation.
+Tara’s desire to be a friend to her son is a good one.
+Playing together, talking and listening, and making cooperative decisions foster cooperation and value for one another.
 It’s helpful for strengthening the relationship.
 But sometimes the desire to be a friend leads parents to avoid conflict, become more lenient than is helpful, and give in when a child is demanding.
 In those moments, the desire to please has crossed a significant line.

 A careful balance must take place in the parent/child relationship in order to maximize a child’s growth and understanding.
 If you overemphasize authority your child may miss some of the benefits learned through fun, play, and working together.
 If, however, parents don’t teach their children how to respond well to authority then all kinds of problems develop.